mercyk001/TheFoodCourt/README.md

 - View available restaurants and menus
 - Make reservations for tables
 - Place orders from the menu
-- View previous orders and reservations
+- View previous orders and reservations.